 The principal place of business of the Trust is at 4000 John Smith Drive, Oxford Business Park South, Oxford, OX4 2GX.

-The Trust is governed by the 2006 Act, the 2012 Act its Constitution and its Terms of Authorisation granted by Monitor (together the “Regulatory Framework”).
+The Trust is governed by the 2006 Act, the 2012 Act its Constitution and its Provider Licence granted by Monitor (together the “Regulatory Framework”).
 The functions of the Trust are conferred by the Regulatory Framework.
 The Regulatory Framework requires the Council of Governors of the Trust to adopt Standing Orders for the regulation of its proceedings and business and the Code of Conduct is incorporated as part of these Standing Orders and applies to all Governors.

 DEFINITIONS